da-wilky/SitDown/README.md

 ### Overview
 With this Plugin you can sit everywhere.
 Just right click a stair or use /sit.

-### Important
-If you have any issues using the latest SitDown release in minecraft version 1.16.5, please download SitDown v2.0 release and use that one.

 ### Features
 * go to any kind of stair (no edge, not flipped on top) and right click to sit on that stair
 * you cant right click a stair from behind so you cant glitch yourself through walls